jgritzbach/ARES_project/README.md

 Reliable identification of the subject is an important part of lawsuits or court decisions.
 Identifying subjects manually can be cumbersome and typo-prone.
 This method removes that burden and also ensures that the data are up to date.

-Since the company name or address can change anytime without you being notified, this is a secure way to be sure that the data are up to date.
+Since the company name or address can change anytime without you being notified, this is a secure way to be sure that the data are up-to-date.
 Don't underestimate this as a lawyer!
 Your whole insolvency petition might be rejected by the court if the subject description is not correct.

 ## Requirements
 Please note that you will need a *python3 interpreter* (see https://www.python.org/).
-The project relies on the *requests* library, but this should come as a part of a standard Python installation, so you do not need to worry about it.
-No other third-party  libraries are needed at this point.
-This may change in the future if additional features are added.
+The project also relies on the *requests* library.
+Either install it separately by typing 'pip install requests' (without the quotation marks) into your console, or write 'pip install -r requirements.txt' after you clone the repository to install all required dependencies.
+List of requirements may change if additional features are added in the future.
 See requirements.txt.

 ## Issues